codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 With Codefresh you can [connect multiple registries on a global level]({{site.baseurl}}/docs/docker-registries/external-docker-registries/).
 This allows you to create pipelines that push/pull images to different registries without having to deal with Docker credentials inside the pipeline itself.

 However, there are several times where you have multiple registries that have the same domain.
-For example you might have two Dockerhub accounts connected to Codefresh (so both of them can resolve images for the docker.io domain)
+For example, you might have two Dockerhub accounts connected to Codefresh (so both of them can resolve images for the docker.io domain)

 This means that when you reference an image by domain name (e.g. in a freestyle step), Codefresh might not know which Docker registry account you want to use for the pull action.